Robert J. Harris (writer)

-Robert J. Harris (Bob) is a Scottish academic and author, particularly of children's fantasies and historical novels, best known for his collaborations with Jane Yolen.
+Robert J. Harris is a Scottish academic and author, particularly of children's fantasy and historical novels, best known for his collaborations with Jane Yolen.
 He also designed the fantasy board game Talisman and its sequel Mythgardia.

 Life

-Harris was born in Dundee and studied at the University of St. Andrews, achieving a first class honours degree in Latin.
+Harris was born in Dundee and studied at the University of St Andrews, achieving a first class honours degree in Latin.
 Harris lives in Scotland and is married to American author Deborah Turner Harris.